-Static code analysis is the process of detecting errors and defects in software's source code.
+Static code analysis is the process of detecting errors and defects in a software's source code.
 Static analysis can be viewed as an automated code review process.
-Let's speak on the code review now.
+Let's speak about the code review now.

-Code review is one of the oldest and safest methods of defect detection.
-It deals with joint attentive reading of the source code and giving recommendations on how to improve it.
-This process reveals errors or code fragments that can become errors in future.
-It is also considered that the code's author should not give explanations on how a certain program part works.
-The program's execution algorithm should be clear directly from the program text and comments.
-If it is not so, the code needs improving.
+Code reviewing, is one of the oldest and safest methods of defect detection.
+It deals with joint attentive reading of the source code, and giving recommendations on how to improve it.
+This process reveals errors, or code fragments that can become errors in future.
+It is also considered that the code's author should not give explanations on how a certain program parts work.
+The program's execution algorithm should be clear from the program text and comments.
+If this is not the case, the code needs improving.

-The code review usually works well because programmers can notice errors in somebody else's code much easier than in their own's.
-To learn more about the code review method, please see a wonderful book "Code Complete" by Steve McConnell .
+The code review usually works well, because programmers can notice errors in somebody else's code much easier than in their own.
+To learn more about the code review method, please see a wonderful book, "Code Complete" by Steve McConnell .

-The only crucial disadvantage of the joint code review method is an extremely high price: you need to gather several programmers at regular times to review a fresh code or re-review a code after recommended changes have been applied to it.
-The programmers also need to have a rest regularly, as their attention might quickly weaken if they review large code fragments at a time, so there will be no use of code review then.
+The only major disadvantage of the joint code review method, is an extremely high price: you need to gather several programmers at regular times to review a fresh code, or re-review a code after recommended changes have been applied.
+The programmers also need to rest regularly, as their attention might quickly weaken if they review large code fragments at a time, so there will be no use in code review then.

-It appears that - on the one hand - you want to review your code regularly.
+It appears that - on one hand - you want to review your code regularly.
 On the other hand, it is too expensive.
-Static code analysis tools are a compromise solution.
-They can tirelessly handle source texts of programs and give recommendations to the programmer on what code fragments he/she should consider.
-Of course, a program can never replace complete code review performed by a team of programmers, but the ratio use/price makes usage of static analysis a rather good practice exploited by many companies.
+Static code analysis tools are a good compromise.
+They can tirelessly handle the source texts of programs, and give recommendations to the programmer on what code fragments he/she should consider.
+Of course, a program can never replace a complete code review, performed by a team of programmers, but the ratio of use/price makes usage of static analysis a rather good practice which can be exploited by many companies.

 There are a lot of commercial and free static code analyzers.
 The Wikipedia website contains a large list of static analyzers: List of tools for static code analysis.
-The list of languages static code analyzers support is great too (C, C++, C#, Java, Ada, Fortran, Perl, Ruby, ...).
+The list of languages static code analyzers support is quite large as well: C, C++, C#, Java, Ada, Fortran, Perl, Ruby, etc.

 Like any other error detection methodology, static analysis has its strong and weak points.
 You should understand that there are no ideal software testing methods.
 Different methods will produce different results for different software classes.
-Only combining various methods will enable you to achieve the highest quality of your software.
+Only the combination of various methods will enable you to achieve the highest quality in your software.

-The main advantage of static analysis is this: it enables you to greatly reduce the price of eliminating defects in software.
-The earlier an error is detected, the lower the price to fix it.
+The main advantage of static analysis is this: it enables you to greatly reduce the cost of eliminating defects in software.
+The earlier an error is detected, the lower the cost of fixing it.
 Thus, according to the data given in the book "Code Complete" by McConnell, fixing an error at the stage of testing costs ten times more than at the code writing stage:

 Figure 1.
-An average cost of fixing defects depending on the time they have been made and detected (the data for the table are taken from the book "Code Complete" by S. McConnell).
+The average cost of fixing defects depending on the time they have been made and detected (the data for the table is taken from the book "Code Complete" by S. McConnell).

-Static analysis tools allow you to quickly detect a lot of errors of the coding stage, which significantly reduces the cost of development of the whole project.
-For example, the PVS-Studio static code analyzer can run in background right after compilation is done and tell the programmer about potential errors if there are any (see incremental analysis mode).
+Static analysis tools allow you to quickly detect a lot of errors at the coding stage, which significantly reduces the cost of development for the whole project.
+For example, the PVS-Studio static code analyzer can run in the background right after compilation is done, and tell the programmer about potential errors, if there are any (see incremental analysis mode).

-Other static code analysis' advantages are the following:
+Other static code analysis' advantages are as follows:

 Static code analysis' disadvantages

 Errors detected by static analyzers are rather diverse.
-Here is, for example, the list of diagnostics implemented in the PVS-Studio tool.
-Some analyzers focus on a certain area or type of defects, while others support certain coding standards, for instance, MISRA-C:1998, MISRA-C:2004, Sutter-Alexandrescu Rules, Meyers-Klaus Rules, etc.
+Here, for example, is the list of diagnostics implemented in the PVS-Studio tool.
+Some analyzers focus on a certain area, or certain types of defect, while others support certain coding standards, for instance, MISRA-C:1998, MISRA-C:2004, Sutter-Alexandrescu Rules, Meyers-Klaus Rules, etc.

-The sphere of static analysis is actively developing; new diagnostic rules and standards appear, while some rules get obsolete.
-That's why there is no sense in trying to compare analyzers on the basis of defects they can detect.
-The only way to compare tools is to check them on a set of projects and count the number of real errors they have found.
+The sphere of static analysis is actively developing; new diagnostic rules and standards appear regulary, while some rules become obsolete.
+This is why there is no sense in trying to compare analyzers on the basis of the defects they can detect.
+The only way to compare tools, is to check them on a set of projects, and count the number of real errors they have found.
 This subject is discussed in detail in the article "Difficulties of comparing code analyzers, or don't forget about usability".